goto40/self-dsl/docs/xtext_deploy_plugin.md

-# Deploy your DSL as eclispe plugin
+# Deploy your DSL as eclipse plugin

 ## Manual way to export and install a plugin